 Kenae Thibodeaux has worked in the field of education for 10 years with students of special populations.
 She has served general ed students as well.
 She has held various positions, including Lead Teacher, School Interventionist, Program Coordinator and Instructional Specialist in areas of science.
 Ms. Thibodeaux’s educational desire is to provide her love of STEAM education to all students by engaging them in multi-sensory play that is appealing to learners of all ages.

-Louis Gilbert, CPA, earned his Bachelor of Arts in Economics-Accounting from Tougaloo College in May of 1985, a United Negro College Funded Institution, located in Jackson, Mississippi.
+Louis Gilbert earned his Bachelor of Arts in Economics-Accounting from Tougaloo College in May of 1985, a United Negro College Funded Institution, located in Jackson, Mississippi.
 He has since continued his graduate studies at Texas Southern University and Houston Baptist University in Houston, Texas.

 Mr. Gilbert has been employed with Nathelyne A. Kennedy & Associates for over 20 years as their Controller of Financial Affairs.
 He’s also a practicing accountant, providing financial and tax accounting services to local companies.
 He additionally served on the executive committee for Family Café in Houston.